Garrapata State Park is scheduled to close next Sunday, July 1

 Garrapata, of course, has no parking lots or roads to gate off.
 Users park in the Highway One right-of-way and enter through multiple trailheads.
 As the Coastal Act probably won’t allow State Parks to cut off coastal access, they likely won’t be able to even post the trails on the west side of the Highway as closed.

-And if they decide to bar access on inland side, how will they enforce it?
+And if they decide to bar access on the inland side, how will they enforce it?
 The Rocky Ridge/Soberanes Canyon loop trail, the most popular trail in the park (maybe in all of Monterey County), has been posted as closed for years now, yet is more popular than ever.
 Hundreds of people hike it every weekend in spite of the “Trail Closed” signs.
 And with all maintenance already performed by volunteers, and park personnel spotted on the premises less often than dark watchers and UFOs, it’s difficult to see how the closure will make any difference at all – or save any money.

 Trail closures and erosion have done nothing to diminish the popularity of the Rocky Ridge/Soberanes Creek loop